jwq10101010/project-collaboration-framework/README.md

 **Names sourced from:**
 https://www.reddit.com/r/namenerds/comments/ge0dz4/what_are_some_clever_pun_names

-For privacy reasons, names would be @usernames instead
+For privacy reasons, names could be @usernames instead

 **Project overseer:** Teresa Brown